Accessing Benefits, Counseling, Healthcare & Wellness

 Meditation is a practice or technique that trains you to focus, to concentrate, to cultivate mental well-being.
 Meditation is one of the complementary and integrative health (CIH) approaches within the VA Whole Health System of care included in the Veteran’s medical benefits package when deemed clinically necessary by a Veteran’s care team.
 Taking care of your well-being, including your mental health, is essential during this time.
 Everyone reacts differently to stressful situations.
 Experiencing stress, fear, anxiety, or feelings of depression is normal.

-Countless veterans are currently suffering from life-threatening illnesses that are a result of exposure to asbestos, a material that was commonly used in hundreds of military applications, products, and ships because of its resistance to fire.
-Veterans who have been diagnosed with mesothelioma qualify for special benefits from the U.S Department of Veteran Affairs.
+Asbestosis Center ~ Countless Veterans are suffering from life-threatening illnesses that are a result of exposure to asbestos, a material that was commonly used in hundreds of military applications, products, and ships because of its resistance to fire.
+Educational guide: asbestos.com/mesothelioma/; Contact David - Outreach (407) 734-1225, firstname.lastname@example.org

 Our mission is to operate on a standing commitment to reach the brokenhearted, with a specific calling to assist our nation’s military warriors and families find a new life purpose through a hope in Christ, after enduring hardship through their service to America.